 Instagram is no stranger to profiles that (apparently) belong to the rich, successful and beautiful.
 Therefore, anyone can get in touch with someone who appears to be the partner of their dreams.

 Catfishers are generally excellent at tricking their victims.
 They rely on feelings of affection, trust and infatuation to impair their victims' judgment.
 Nevertheless, there is usually aa few clear warning signs that you're being ripped off:

 1. Avoid (video) calls

-Catfishers want to avoid situations where their victims can gain insight into the real person behind the catfishing.
+Catfishers want to avoid situations where their victims might gain insight into the real person behind the catfishing.
 Therefore, they will never agree to a video chat or to meet in person.
-Often they will not even accept a normal phone call (without video).
+Often they won't even accept a normal phone call (without video).
 After all, even their voice may reveal information they don't want you to know, such as that they are in fact a man instead of a woman.
-Therefore, if someone you've met online constantly has excuses for not meeting or making a video call, be aware.
+Therefore, if someone you've met online constantly has excuses for not meeting or making a video call, be cautious.

-Much of our presence is online these days.
+Much of our activity is online these days.
 Therefore, you can expect someone who is active on one social platform to also be active on others.

 Ask yourself: Why doesn't the successful businessperson you just met on Facebook have a LinkedIn page to promote his or her business or even to look for new partnerships and connections?
 Why doesn't the beautiful fitness model have examples of her work on Instagram or her Facebook page?

 When someone who approaches you online has very few friends on Facebook or followers on Instagram, this can be a sign of catfishing.
 Most people use social media to communicate and keep in touch with people online.

 Of course, that doesn't necessarily mean you're dealing with a catfisher.
 If a profile does not have this following, it may be because they are new to the platform or simply prefer not to have too many contacts.
 It may also be a sign that keeping in touch with family, friends, colleagues and acquaintances is not the primary goal of their social media use.